allebb/conductor/README.md

 0 0 * * * /etc/conductor/utils/scheduled_backups.sh
 ```

-The above example will execute the task daily at midnight, the default configuration will ensure that backups older than 7 days are also deleted (to ensure that your disks don't fill up!) this setting is configurable by editing the ```DAYS``` constant inside the script.
+The above example executes the task daily at midnight.
+By default, backup files older than 7 days are deleted to prevent disks filling up.
+Set the ``BACKUP_RETENTION_DAYS`` environment variable to change this period.

 You may wish to then have a remote server 'pull' and 'archive' these backups of which will be located in ``/var/conductor/backups/``.